 According to art.
-48a of Atomic Law Act organizational entity in which wastes are produced is responsible for ensuring the possibility of management of radioactive wastes.
+48a of Atomic Law Act organizational entity in which wastes are produced is responsible for ensuring the possibility of handling of radioactive wastes.
 After collection and transport to Świerk Centre the responsibility for all radioactive waste management is taken over by the Radioactive Waste Management Plant.
-The diagram of the radioactive waste management system is shown in Fig. 2.
-ZUOP performs the collection, segregation, treatment, conditioning and interim storage/final disposal of all radioactive waste arising in the country.
+The diagram of the radioactive waste management system is shown in Fig. 1.
+RWMP performs the collection, segregation, treatment, conditioning and interim storage/final disposal of all radioactive waste arising in the country.

 It is also in charge of the transport of conditioned waste to the National Radioactive Waste Repository in Różan (NRWR) and the operation of this repository.
-The users are responsible for proper segregation and categorization of waste before the waste are collected by ZUOP.
+The users are responsible for their proper segregation and categorization before they are collected by RWMP.